19hours/sg-statutes/Acts/Carriage by Air Act.md

 [(1) In Article 37, paragraph (2), and Article 40, paragraph (1), the expression High Contracting Party shall meanState.
 In all other cases, the expression HighContracting Partyshall mean a State whose ratification of or adherence to the Convention has become effective and whose denunciation thereof has not become effective.

-(2) For the purposes of the Convention the wordterritorymeans not only the metropolitan territory of a State but also all other territories for the foreign relations of which that State is responsible.]
+(2) For the purposes of the Convention the wordterritorymeans not only the metropolitan territory of a State but also all other territories for the foreign relations of which that State is responsible\.]

 Article 41